usrzero/linux-check-mem-nagios-plugin/README.md

 check_mem
 =========

-Nagios plugin that measures Linux memory use as reported by the '/proc/meminfo' output.
+Nagios plugin that measures Linux memory use as reported by the '/proc/meminfo' output using ssh access.

 A [PNP4Nagios](https://github.com/lingej/pnp4nagios) graph template is include to combine the figures on a single chart.